FireHard Canada

 Technical Reference

-The WER v1.0 Technical Document and six construction detail guides provide the full engineering basis behind the design guides.
+The WER·CNEL v1.1 Technical Document and six construction detail guides provide the full technical basis behind the design guides.
 These are primarily for professionals — engineers, architects, building officials, and contractors.

 Complete system specification including research basis, insurance integration, CNEL neighbouring structure methodology, and limitations.